Separator

-How to Do Market Research for Your Food Business
+How to Do Market Research for Your Canadian Food Business

 Table of Contents

 Conducting market research is important for you to find decision-influencing information for your business plan.
 We typically think of market research as being done by big corporations with big budgets and complicated processes.
-As a small food business owner, you can adapt your research approaches to be simpler and less costly.
+As a small Canadian farm, food, or drink business owner, you can adapt your research approaches to be simpler and less costly.

 As a starting point, let’s look at different research methods, and then how to approach a target market research project.